Rush1120/thebreakupproject/README.md

 A terminal-based journaling and emotional progress tracker, built to help you process through code. lol.

 No fancy UI.
 No cloud sync.
 Just your thoughts in a text file, and a graph that shows you're getting better  even when it doesn't feel like it.
+Dont forget to add your own journal.txt file
 ---

 ## Requirements